• Instagram

 • Major shortcomings in legal certainty in digital examinations

-• Lack of equal treatment in that students have different conditions to adopt the digital pedagogy, but also that it is often financially costly for the individual
+• Lack of equal treatment as students have different conditions to adopt digital pedagogy, but also because it is often financially costly for the individual

 • Difficulties in adapting teaching for students in need of special educational support